 As part of its offer, Living Well Sefton manages the Community Resilience Grant which is awarded to local community groups and individuals for projects aimed at supporting people to improve their health and wellbeing.

-A total of 36 projects have so far been funded through the grant.
-These focussed on improving health and wellbeing by reducing social isolation for older people, improving people’s confidence, self-esteem and fitness as well as helping them build awareness of healthy cooking and nutrition, and encouraging the whole family in developing activities together.
+More than 50 projects have so far been funded through the grant.
+These planned to improve health and wellbeing by reducing social isolation for older people, increasing people’s confidence, self-esteem and fitness as well as helping them build awareness of healthy cooking and nutrition, and encouraging the whole family in developing activities together.

 Click here to view the grant criteria.